 If you color your hair, you can relate to the feeling of leaving the salon after an appointment.
 For me, it's how some people might feel after applying red lipstick or wearing high heels: I feel like I can rule the world.
 Like Oprah, Captain Marvel or Britney Spears, I'm in charge; I'm that. b*tch.
 (Even if I had freaked out that morning about losing my phone when it had been in my pocket the entire time.)
 And my hair is blonder and bright — lifted, gifted, higher than the ceiling, ooh wee it's the ultimate feelin' . . .

-But the best, quickest fix for reviving brassy, blonde hair to fresh, cool-toned blonde is a product that my colorist Justin Anderson shared with me.
+But the best, quickest fix for reviving brassy, blond hair to fresh, cool-toned blond is a product that my colorist Justin Anderson shared with me.
 Since day one, he's used Malibu C Blondes Weekly Brightener ($11 for three) on my hair.
 When I go in for a color appointment, he washes the hair with it because it's clarifying.

 "It brightens up the blonde hair that has been dulled down by environmental exposure, hard water, and over-shampooing," said Anderson.
 Even though I'm good at going a few days between washes and have my water filter, lord knows this LA lady deals with her fair share of environmental damage.